rikivolks/Speeduino-Esp8266-wifi/README.md

 Give Me a Tequila's Shot 🍺😜

+News Results

-News ResultsAfter many tests The TX RX ( I'm supposed ) needs a Bi-Directional Logic Level Converter.
+After many tests The TX RX ( I'm supposed ) needs a Bi-Directional Logic Level Converter.
 When is connected on esp the speeduino lag to start the code no fuel pump and no primary injection without a big delay time.

 ![12009-06](https://github.com/rikivolks/Speeduino-Esp8266-wifi/assets/65349824/b152d5c2-a388-495c-bec2-96d67973a935)